 Unemployment is usually a lagging indicator that moves inversely with equity prices (top chart).
 Note the increasing peaks in unemployment in 1971, 1975 and 1982.
 The inverse pattern becomes clearer when viewed against real (inflation-adjusted) S&P Composite, with its successively lower bear market bottoms.
 The mirror relationship seems to be repeating itself with the most recent and previous bear markets.

-The second chart shows the unemployment rate for the civilian population unemployed 27 weeks and over.
-This rate has fallen significantly since its 4.3% all-time peak in April 2010.
-The latest number is 2.6% -- matching the previous peak in 1983.
-This measure gives an alternative perspective on the relative severity of economic conditions.
+The next chart shows the unemployment rate for the civilian population unemployed 27 weeks and over.
+This rate has fallen significantly since its 4.4% all-time peak in April 2010.
+It dropped below 3% in April of last year and is now hovering at its post-recession low of 1.6%.

 The next chart is an overlay of the unemployment rate and the employment-population ratio.
 This is the ratio of the number of employed people to the total civilian population age 16 and over.

 The inverse correlation between the two series is obvious.
 We can also see the accelerating growth of women in the workforce and two-income households in the early 1980's.
-Following the end of the last recession, the employment population has three times bounced at 58.2% — a level that harkens back to the 58.1% ratio of March 1953, when Eisenhower was president of a country of one-income households, the Korean War was still underway, and rumors were circulating that soft drinks would soon be sold in cans.
+Following the end of the last recession, the employment population has been range bound between 58.2% and 59.4% — the lower end of which that harkens back to the 58.1% ratio of March 1953, when Eisenhower was president of a country of one-income households, the Korean War was still underway, and rumors were circulating that soft drinks would soon be sold in cans.

 For a confirming view of the secular change the US is experiencing on the employment front, the next chart illustrates the labor force participation rate.
-To two decimal places we're at 62.8%, a new interim low.
-Today's level was first seen in March 1978.
+We're at 62.7%, a level not seen since the late 1970s.

 The employment-population ratio and participation rate will be interesting to watch going forward.
-The first wave of Boomers will continue be a downward force on this ratio.
-The oldest of them were eligible for early retirement when the Great Recession began, and the Boomer transition to the retirement will accelerate over the next several years.
+The first wave of Boomers will continue to be a downward force on this ratio.
+The oldest of them were eligible for early retirement when the Great Recession began, and the transition of the Boomer cohort to full retirement age won't end until 2030.

 What is the average length of unemployment?
 As the next chart illustrates, we are perhaps seeing a paradigm shift — the result of global outsourcing and efficiencies of technology.
-The post-recession duration of unemployment has remains disturbingly high at 36.1 weeks, although that's off the 40.7-week all-time high in late 2011.
+The post-recession duration of unemployment remains high at 30.7 weeks, although that's well off the 40.7-week all-time high in late 2011.

-The start date of 1948 was determined by the earliest monthly unemployment figures collected by the Bureau of Labor Statistics.
+Note: The start date of 1948 in the charts above was determined by the earliest monthly employment data collected by the Bureau of Labor Statistics.
 The best source for the historic data is the Federal Reserve Bank of St. Louis.